STUDY JAPANESE ONLINE WITH NATIVES HERE

 The art is so popular in Japan that it has gained worldwide fame generating more than 3,000 ikebana schools around the world with more than 15 million practitioners of the Japanese flower arranging art.

-Ikebana schools are usually run by a iemoto, a strict hierarchical system that is often transmitted by family members to ensure a particular tradition, which unfortunately ends up being seen as static and restrictive.
+Ikebana schools are usually led by an iemoto, a rigorous hierarchical system that is often passed down by family members to ensure a particular tradition, which unfortunately ends up being seen as static and restrictive.

 Schools are usually related to styles.
 Some schools have their own style or have helped to develop a certain style.
 For example, ikenobo is a developed style of rikka, but it also refers to the name of the school.